jcjones94/atoms/README.md

 solves the schrodinger equation for the first 4 elements

-using numerical approximation for solving the schrodinger equation. the idea is to simply take the infinitesimal iterations of calculus and turning them into finite iterations
+using numerical approximation for solving the schrodinger equation. the idea is to simply take the infinitesimal iterations of calculus and turning them into finite iterations.
+For the case of the s orbitals some simplifcation can be made to make this calculation easier.
+We can turn the 3 dimensional schrodinger equation into a 1 dimensional because the most influential varibles for low electron count systems is the distance between the electron and the nucleus.
+Therefore the equation can be reduced to only depend on the distance from the nucleus similar to the particle in a one dimensional box.

 Example:
     U_x = U_t     (U_x stands for derivative with respect to x)